JaydenNikifork/MultithreadedCompressor/README.md

 abstraction between input and the `Compressor` class might make that cleaner.
 - I think the current class structure is okay, but something feels a bit off about it for some reason.
 Would like to clean that up.
+- I never capped the maximum number of threads we can use, I think this would be a nice feature to add.
+I'm pretty sure I spawn way too many threads, and a thread pool would speed things up a bit.